Water: State, Tribal & Territorial Standards

 Sections of Florida Administrative Code addressing water quality standards

-- (Effective June 27, 2013) This document establishes water quality standards for surface waters.
-Not all sections are effective for Clean Water Act purposes; please refer to cover letter.
+- (Effective May 19, 2015) This document establishes water quality standards for surface waters.
+Not all sections are effective for Clean Water Act purposes; please refer to cover page and the following attachments:

 - Sections 62-600.120 and 62-660.300, F.A.C.
 (PDF) (5 pp, 40K)